China launches first equity options, investors bet stock prices to rise

 Options will allow investors to hedge their investments but may also expose speculators to heavy losses.
 The premium is the price of option contracts, or the money that investors pay to own option rights.

-In mid-morning trade, the premium of the call options of the lowest exercise price in March 2015, the most active contract early Monday, was quoted at 0.174 yuan, lower than the exchange's pro forma base premium of 0.1812 yuan.
+In mid-morning trade, the premium of the call options of the lowest exercise price in March 2015 0050E22000C5.SS, the most active contract early Monday, was quoted at 0.174 yuan, lower than the exchange's pro forma base premium of 0.1812 yuan.

 TIME IS NEEDED